canada-ca/open-source-logiciel-libre/en/standards/using-open-source-software.md

 Ensuring that open source software be actively and fairly considered for all new technologies, upgrades or migrations, including cloud solutions.
 See Appendix A.

-Ensuring that the use of open source software is compliant with its licence terms and conditions.
+Ensuring that the use of open source software is compliant with its licence's terms and conditions.
 See Appendix B.

-Ensuring that open source software used are properly supported.
-See Appendix C.

 **The senior departmental official, designated by the deputy head, is responsible for**